How valuable are Featured Snippets on Google?

 So, now that things have changed…

-Should you still optimise your web pages for featured snippets?
+Should you optimise your web pages for featured snippets?

-Our study of 3500+ regular internet users uncovered that on average, featured snippets get over one-third (35.1%) of the total click share.
+We studied the behaviour of 3500+ regular Google users and discovered on average, featured snippets get over one-third (35.1%) of the total click share.
+Pretty decent!

 Here’s the comparison of clicks on featured snippets vs regular Google listings: